Asia Pacific E-invoicing

 The winds of change in the region are blowing strongly in favour of digitizing invoicing systems.
 We see influences from different parts of the world, from Latin America with its decentralised clearance models to Europe with the Italian-style centralised clearance system, as well as with PEPPOL-inspired e-invoicing frameworks.

-These are only a few examples of countries in the region that have adopted a CTC system.
+These are only a few examples of countries in the region adopting a CTC system.
 Businesses must prepare to adopt the new e-invoice compliance requirements trending around the world, and in particular, across Asia.

 Sign up for Email Updates